White House pitches America First 2.0

-WASHINGTON, June 23 (Reuters Breakingviews) - Competing sometimes means copying.
+WASHINGTON (Reuters Breakingviews) - Competing sometimes means copying.
 U.S. President Joe Biden’s top economic aide, Brian Deese, said on Wednesday that the government needs to play a bigger role in supporting certain technologies and industries.
-That’s taking a leaf out of China’s playbook and a more organized version of former President Donald Trump’s America First policy .
+That’s taking a leaf out of China’s playbook and a more organized version of former President Donald Trump’s America First policy.

 Capital Calls - More concise insights on global finance: